musoniusr/DhammaratoDhamma/_posts/2024-02-16-meditation-myths-guru-viking-episode-241-with-dhammarato.md

 What we need is friends.
 Dhamma prince.
 That's open Sangha foundation.
 And I can't think of a better way of ending this interview than on that Tina Turner quote.
 We don't need another hero.

 That's great.
-Well, Damrato, it's always wonderful to speak with you, and it's been very nice to speak to you today.
+Well, Dhammarato, it's always wonderful to speak with you, and it's been very nice to speak to you today.
 I'm very happy to talk with you, Steve.
 Likewise.
 Thank you very much.

 Thank you for listening to another guru Viking podcast.
 For more interviews like these, as well as articles, videos, and guided meditations, visit www.guruviking.com.